Drassil/nestjs-yalc/docs/event-manager-event.md

 - **eventVerboseAsync**
 - **eventVerbose**

-Each of these utility functions sets a distinct logging level predefined in the options object, described as follows:
+Each function corresponds to a predefined logging level in the options object, simplifying the setting of logging levels:

 - `eventLogAsync` and `eventLog`: `LogLevelEnum.LOG`
 - `eventErrorAsync` and `eventError`: `LogLevelEnum.ERROR`